unosec/project/ProjectProposal.md

 ---
 Team Motivation for Selecting this Software
 -
-This software appears very active and well maintained.
+This software appears very active and well-maintained.
 Significant efforts have been made to ensure the software's security.
 Because this software is a large system with a server component, desktop component, and mobile component, there should be many areas available for further security analysis.
 The GNU AGPL-3.0 license will not restrict contributions or hinder our project performance.

 ---
 Software Description
 -
 [Nextcloud](https://nextcloud.com) describes itself as being "the industry-leading, on-premises content collaboration platform".
-It's a solution similar to Dropbox or Google Drive, but offers the benefit of being an on-premise solution that's under the control of the organization implementing the software.
+It is a solution similar to Dropbox or Google Drive, but offers the benefit of being an on-premise solution that is under the control of the organization implementing the software.
 There are 258 separate repositories in the Nextcloud GitHub project site.
 These repositories include code for self-hosting the server, retrieving documents via workstation applications, mobile apps to interact with any shared data, among many other applications.
 The [server software can be downloaded for use as one .zip file](https://download.nextcloud.com/server/releases/latest.zip).

 _Server Repository_:
 - 826 contributors